-Painting your home seems simple – just choose your wall color, grab a brush and a can of paint, and get to work.
-Too often, we forget that there’s more to it than that.
-The condition of the walls, including cracks and dirt, can cause difficulties once the application of the color begins.
-Here are the four most common painting mistakes, and tips on how to avoid them.
+Painting your home seems simple – just choose your wall color, grab a brush or a paint roller and a can of paint, and get to work.
+However often, we forget that there’s more to it than that.
+No matter how experienced or careful you are, making a few painting mistakes is inevitable.

-1. Not thoroughly cleaning the walls
+3. Not thoroughly cleaning the walls

 Remember to ventilate the area thoroughly before degreasing.
 When applying a spray-on degreaser, be sure to use rubber gloves, a mask, and safety glasses.